 The LG 27UD88 provides good image quality, a smooth performance, and a lot of useful features.
 However, there are better alternatives out there for the money.

 Looking for a 4K UHD IPS monitor with USB-C for your MacBook Pro/laptop?
-The LG 27UD88 may be just what you’re looking for.
+The LG 27UD88 may be just what you’re searching for.

 The LG 27UD88 is based on an IPS panel with 10-bit color depth (8-bit + FRC) which is factory-calibrated to cover over 99% of the sRGB color gamut.
 You get precise, consistent, and rich colors fit for professional color-critical work.

-IPS panels also ensure wide 178-degree viewing angles so that the picture won’t shift in contrast, brightness, or color when you look at it from certain angles.
+IPS panels also ensure wide 178-degree viewing angles so that the picture won’t change in contrast, brightness, or color when you look at it from certain angles.

 Other panel-related specifications include a 350-nit peak brightness and a static contrast ratio of 1,000:1 which is standard for a 4K monitor at this price range.
 The specified 5,000,000:1 ‘dynamic’ contrast ratio is just a marketing gimmick and should be disregarded.